 Their needs are assessed through a comprehensive evaluation, taking into account their daily living activities and overall health condition.

 Yes, Aid and Attendance benefits can be used alongside other VA benefits.
-It’s important to understand that these benefits are not mutually exclusive and can be combined to better serve the needs of the veteran.
+It’s important to understand that these benefits are not mutually exclusive and can be combined to better serve the needs of the Veteran.

 While it varies, Veterans typically start receiving Aid and Attendance benefits 6-8 months after applying.
 It may seem long, but the peace of mind it brings to them and their families is truly invaluable.